 A ridiculous thing happened to me.
 On the day I found out I was an honorable mention for My City Magazine’s Greater Flint Best Dressed, I had accidentally worn two different socks that I didn’t realize were mismatched until like halfway through the day.

-But, sadly, my fashion hot takes were dramatically condensed in the story they ran.
+Being selected for this honor came with the promise of an interview about my fashion sense, an interview I took extremely serious.
+But, sadly, my fashion hot takes were dramatically condensed in the print version of the story.
 So below are my complete responses to their questions.
 The world needs to know.

 Name: Patrick Hayes